Meet19aug/Web3-Data-Labeling-Platform-with-Crowdsourced-Task-Management/README.md

     ```bash
     npm start
     ```
 2. Access the platform at `http://localhost:3000` and follow the UI for task management, crypto payments, and data labeling.

+## Commands
+1. `npx prisma migrate dev --name any_name`
+2. `npx prisma generate`

+## Dependencies
+1. **Zod**: For Data validation from users.

 ## Components
 1. **Backend**: Transaction handling, payment verification, and secure storage with S3.